 While some stress is unavoidable, reducing your average stress level can be a simple, effective way to promote healthy blood flow to your penis and improve your sexual performance.

 This can be as simple as changing your day-to-day habits and routine to avoid major sources of stress.
 You can also make use of stress reduction and relaxation techniques, such as guided imagery and breath focus.

 PDE5 (Phosphodiesterase-5) inhibitors are medications that are specifically designed to improve the rate of blood flow to your penis, helping you enhance sexual performance and avoid erectile dysfunction.

 One of the most well-known PDE5 inhibitors is Viagra (or sildenafil).
 There are also several other widely used medications in this category, such as Cialis® (or tadalafil, a long-lasting PDE5 inhibitor) and Levitra® (vardenafil).

 These medications are specifically used to treat erectile dysfunction, making them a treatment option worth considering if you don’t notice any improvement in blood flow by exercising, changing your diet, maintaining a healthy weight and avoiding unhealthy substances.

 PDE5 inhibitors are all prescription medications, meaning you’ll need to talk with a doctor before you can use them.
 Our guide to what you should expect from ED medication covers Viagra and other PDE5 inhibitors in more detail, with information on their effects and how they work.

-Treating erectile dysfunction is all about improving blood flow.
 Although some cases of ED are psychological in nature (for example, ED caused by performance anxiety), most cases can be treated through habits and medications that enhance blood flow to the penis.

 Our guide to what factors cause ED and what you can do about them covers the physical and psychological issues that can contribute to erectile dysfunction and other sexual performance issues, as well as the most effective treatment options.